Sorosan/soroban-contracts/README.md

 # NFT on Soroban

 This repository contains a proof of concept (POC) implementation of a non-fungible token (NFT) on the Soroban blockchain platform, following the ERC721 standard.
+Compatible with Preview 11.

 ## Getting Started